nmshd/documentation/_docs_integrate/request-and-response-introduction.md

 #### TransferFileOwnershipRequestItem

-If you want to transfer the ownership of a [File]({% link _docs_integrate/data-model-overview.md %}#file) this is done with the [TransferFileOwnershipRequestItem]({% link _docs_integrate/data-model-overview.md %}#transferfileownershiprequestitem).
+If you want to transfer the ownership of a [File]({% link _docs_integrate/data-model-overview.md %}#file), this is done with the [TransferFileOwnershipRequestItem]({% link _docs_integrate/data-model-overview.md %}#transferfileownershiprequestitem).
 The File needs to be uploaded to the Backbone beforehand.
 All details on how to use the TransferFileOwnershipRequestItem and examples of use cases for it can be found in the [Exchange Files using Attributes]({% link _docs_integrate/exchange-files-using-attributes.md %}#transfer-the-ownership-of-a-file-to-a-peer) guide.

 Depending on whether the TransferFileOwnershipRequestItem is to be accepted or rejected, its Recipient has different parameters to choose from for responding to it: